reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10_2.md

 - So, the idea was very simple, which is I go through my whole sequence length, one batch of `bptt` at a time:  `for i in range(0, sl, self.bptt):`
 - And I call `super().forward`, so in other words, the `RNN_Encoder`, I couldn't call the usual RNN Encoder, so I grab its outputs, and then I've got this maximum sequence length parameter, `if i>(sl-self.max_seq):`, where it says, okay, if you've... as long as you're doing no more than that sequence length, then start appending it, `raw_outputs.append(r)`, to my list of outputs
 - So, in other words, the thing that it sends back to this pooling is only as much, as many activations as we've asked it to keep.
 And so that way, you can basically figure out how much, what is `max_seq`, do you..., can your particular GPU handle that?
 So, it's still using the whole document, but let's say `max_seq` is 1000 words, and your longest document length is 2000 words.
 Then, it's still going through the RNN creating state for those first 1000 words.
 But, it's not actually going to store the activations for the back-prop the first thousand.
 It's only going to keep the last thousand, right.
 So that it means that it can't back propagate the loss back to any decisions that any state that was created in the first thousand words.
 Basically, that's now gone.
-- So, it's a really simple piece of code.
-And honestly, when I wrote it, it was like I didn't spend much time thinking about it.
-It seems so obviously the only way that this could possibly work, but again, it seems to be a new thing.
-- So, we now have **back-prop through time for text classification**.
-- So you see there are lots of little pieces in this paper.
-So, what was the result?
-The result was
 - [lm_rnn.py](https://github.com/fastai/fastai/blob/87d7a489c22fc5daa38fa92683df183f7c9bbe1c/fastai/lm_rnn.py)
 ```python
 class MultiBatchRNN(RNN_Encoder):